Samuel Cunard: Family and early life

-Samuel Cunard was the second son of Abraham Cunard (1756–1824), a Quaker and Margaret Murphy (1758-1821), a Roman Catholic.
+Samuel Cunard was the second son of Abraham Cunard (1756–1824), a Quaker and Margaret Murphy (1758–1821), a Roman Catholic.
 The Cunards were a Quaker family that originally came from Worcestershire, in Britain, but were forced to flee to Germany in the 17th century due to religious persecution, where they took the name Kunder.
 Samuel Cunard's great-great-grandfather had been a dyer in Crefeld there, but emigrated to Pennsylvania in 1683.
 In America they adopted the name Cunard.
 Later some of his descendants, including his grandfather, Samuel, changed their name to Cunard.
 Abraham Cunard was a Loyalist to the British Crown and moved to Halifax in 1783, after the American Revolution.
 He married Margaret Murphy, another Loyalist émigrée that year.
 Margaret's family were originally from Ireland and came to Halifax from South Carolina.
 Abraham and Margaret had nine children, two girls and seven boys (William 1789–1823, Samuel 1787–1865, Edward 1798–1851, Joseph 1799–1865, John, Thomas and Henry).

 Abraham Cunard was a master carpenter who worked for the British garrison in Halifax and became a wealthy landowner and timber merchant.
+Margaret Cunard's alcoholism spurred Samuel Cunard to assume responsibilities at an early age.
 Samuel Cunard's own business skills were evident early in his teens: he was managing his own general store from stock he obtained in broken lots at wharf auction.
 He later joined his father in the family timber business, which expanded into investments in shipping.